 Food and Drink in Panama

 Yuca and plantains are the most common vegetables in meals.
 Yuca is a root vegetable that’s typically deep-fried and served in small cubes.
 Plantains are even more common.
-Similar to bananas, plantains are served either as *platános maduros* (ripe plantains) or *patacones* (green plantains).
+Similar to bananas, plantains are served either as platános maduros (ripe plantains) or patacones (green plantains).
 Most are cut into discs and then fried and pressed.
 Mixed with salt, pepper, and maybe some salsa, these can be quite tasty.

+The people and culture of a country can't help but be reflected in their cuisine, and this is especially true of Panama — a country always ready to serve heaping platefuls of hearty meals to family and friends.
 Rice and beans are served alongside nearly everything, but are prepared in a variety of ways using different spices and herbs.
 They are healthy and hearty and a staple of the Panamanian diet.

 Vegetarians and vegans should have no problem with Panamanian cuisine.
 Although meat is featured prominently in most meals, rice and beans are staples and can be ordered nearly everywhere.
 Fruit is also plentiful and includes tropical varieties such as pineapples, papayas, mangoes, melons, and passion fruit.
-Vegetarians and vegans should note, however, that meatless Panamanian meals can still often contain meat products — the soups may be made from a meat stock, and plantains or yuca can be fried in lard.
+Vegetarians and vegans should note, however, that meatless Panamanian meals can still contain meat products — the soups may be made from a meat stock, and plantains or yuca may be fried in lard.

 An abundance of tropical fruit translates into an abundance of tropical juice, and it isn’t hard to find fresh, flavorful juice throughout Panama.
 It’s common for fresh fruit juice to be mixed with sugar and milk or water.
 Known as a chicha, this type of juice includes flavors such as piña (pineapple), fresa (strawberry), sandía (watermelon), mango (mango), melón (melon), and tamarindo (tamarind).
 Another national nonalcoholic drink is chicheme, a concoction of milk, sweet corn, vanilla and cinnamon.
 Coffee is found throughout the country and is quite good.
 In some places — including Panama City, Boquete, and Bocas del Toro — you can find espresso and cappuccinos.